Fractals and the monadic second order theory of one successor: Abstract

 \section{Abstract}

+We show that if $X$ is virtually any classical fractal subset of $\R^n$, then $(\R,<,+,X)$ interprets the monadic second-order theory of $(\N,+1)$.
+This result is sharp in the sense that the standard model of the monadic second-order theory of $(\N,+1)$ is known to interpret $(\R,<,+,X)$ for various classical fractals $X$, including the middle-thirds Cantor set and the Sierpinski carpet.
 Let $X \subseteq \R^n$ be closed and nonempty.
-If there is a $k \geq 0$ such that the $C^k$-smooth points of $X$ are not dense in $X$, then $(\R,<,+,X)$ interprets the monadic second order theory of $(\N,+1)$.
+We show that if the $C^k$-smooth points of $X$ are not dense in $X$ for some $k \ge 1$, then $(\R,<,+,X)$ interprets the monadic second-order theory of $(\N,+1)$.
 The same conclusion holds if the packing dimension of $X$ is strictly greater than the topological dimension of $X$ and $X$ has no affine points.
-Thus, if $X$ is virtually any fractal subset of $\R^n$, then $(\R,<,+,X)$ interprets the monadic second order theory of $(\N,+1)$.
-This result is sharp as the standard model of the monadic second order theory of $(\N,+1)$ is known to interpret expansions of $(\R,<,+)$ which define various classical fractals.